AdaCore/spark2014/docs/lrm/source/packages.rst

    then defining the above rules in terms of this new notion instead of preelaborability.
 The only disadvantage of this is the added complexity of defining this new notion.]

 #.
+For purposes of the above rules, a subprogram completed by a
+   renaming-as-body is treated as though it were a wrapper which calls the renamed subprogram (as described in Ada RM 8.5.4(7.1/1)).
+   [The notional "call" occuring in this wrapper is then subject to the above rules, like any other call.]

+#.
 If an instance of a generic occurs in the same compilation_unit as the
    body of the generic, the body must precede the instance.
 [If this rule